DavidTorbics20/TanksGame/README.md

 where the --- represent a path and the # a stop where information will be shown.

 # ideas for the future

 ## local game
-before starting the players get to choose names

-these names will then be saved in localgames.db
+These names will then be saved in localgames.db

 at the same time the previously played games will be displayed with tha 5 latest games: with it the names of the players and sroce as well

-## overall
+## local and online game

 so to make the game more exciting i will ad a "lucky box" where you can get new weapons from. for example instead of shooting a regular shot you shoot 4 slighly smaller bullets aka a shotgun. so on and so forth. i will still collet ideas but for now its just important to remember this